Public transport resumes in Delhi after nearly 2 months, distancing norms in place

-Public transport resumed in Delhi on Tuesday with buses, auto-rickshaws and taxis plying on roads, albeit with a limited number of passengers, after a gap of nearly two months due to the coronavirus-induced lockdown.
-Delhi Transport Minister Kailash Gahlot said the department is taking all necessary precautions with regard to the resumption of public transport and urged people to wear masks and ensure social distancing.
+Public transport resumed in Delhi on Tuesday with 2,000 buses, besides auto-rickshaws and taxis plying on the road, albeit with a limited number of passengers, after a gap of nearly two months due to the COVID-19 lockdown.
+Delhi Transport Minister Kailash Gahlot said that the department is taking all the necessary precautions with resumption of public transport and he urged people to wear masks and ensure social distancing.

-"At some terminals and bus stands, we have started conducting thermal screening of passengers before boarding.
-We will try to implement this at all busy bus stands.
-Under the leadership of Arvind Kejriwal, the government is taking all necessary steps to ensure safe transport for people," he tweeted.
-The Delhi Transport Corporation (DTC) and cluster buses resumed services with social distancing norms and safety measures like use of sanitisers and masks in place to check the spread of the deadly coronavirus.
+"Thermal scanning has been started at some terminals and bus stands.
+We will ensure it at all the busy bus stands.
+The government under leadership of Chief Minister Arvind Kejriwal is taking all the necessary steps," he tweeted.
+The Delhi Transport Corporation and cluster buses resumed services with social-distancing norms and safety measures in place like use of sanitisers and masks to check the spread of the deadly coronavirus.

+Gahlot said that more than 2,000 buses were on the roads on Tuesday.
+Additionally, around 1,400 buses were kept at the disposal of revenue and police departments for movement of migrants to railway station and for law and order duties respectively, he said.
+The minister said number of buses will increase in the days to come when more and more drivers, who reside in neighbouring states, report for work.
+The number of public transport buses in the city is around 6,500.

 ALSO READ